Geodan/pg2b3dm/README.md

 - Docker support.

-To run this tool there must be a PostGIS table available containing polyhedralsurface geometries.
+To run this tool there must be a PostGIS table available containing triangulated polyhedralsurface geometries.

 ## Command line options